Myelinoid: Er stress pathway small-molecule modulators

-Gene-Editing: CRISPR
+Gene-editing: CRISPR

-In a myelinoid model of PMD caused by point mutations in Proteolipid protein 1 (PLP1), a CRISPR correction to the wildtype sequence in the hPSCs used to generate it rescued some aspects of PMD pathology.
+In a myelinoid model of PMD caused by point mutations in proteolipid protein 1 (PLP1), a CRISPR correction to the wildtype sequence in the hPSCs used to generate it rescued some aspects of PMD pathology.
 The treatment restored the perinuclear retention of PLP1 and mobilization into oligodendrocyte processes and increased the amount of oligodendrocytes that express MYRF, an oligodendrocyte specific marker, to levels observed in healthy controls.
 The myelin organoids derived from hPSC after the CRISPR correction of PLP1 point mutations generated myelin after 20 weeks in culture.

-Genome Analysis
+Genome analysis

-‘Omics’ has a broad application to organoids and since the development of organoid technology, transcriptome, epigenome, proteome, and metabolome analysis have been used.
+'Omics' has a broad application to organoids and since the development of organoid technology, transcriptome, epigenome, proteome, and metabolome analysis have been used.
 Additionally, targeted gene editing and host-microbiome interactions have been studied using organoids.

-Single-Cell Omics
+Single-cell omics

-For obvious reasons, it is not possible to study gene expression patterns of the brain in human subjects, so the ability to recapitulate some of the complexity of the human brain in vitro allows for aspects of human development and disease to be investigated.
+It is not possible to study gene expression patterns of the brain in human subjects, so the ability to recapitulate some of the complexity of the human brain in vitro allows for aspects of human development and disease to be investigated.
 Single-cell omics is a powerful tool that has been used to identify different subpopulations of oligodendrocyte progenitor cells (OPCs) and mature oligodendrocytes in mouse models which were previously undefined.
-The heterogeneity of oligodendrocytes was previously thought to be functionally homogeneous, however, distinct cell populations can be characterized through specific transcriptional signatures and gene ontology profiles.
+The heterogeneity of oligodendrocytes was previously thought to be functionally homogeneous; however, distinct cell populations can be characterized through specific transcriptional signatures and gene ontology profiles.

 Single-cell RNA sequencing (scRNA seq) analysis of myelinoids generated in 2018, confirmed that there were distinct populations of oligodendrocytes throughout multiple stages of development in oligocortical spheroids which closely matched the single-cell transcriptome data obtained from human fetal cortex.
 Due to their close transcriptomic resemblance to human fetal brain data, the regulatory landscape of cells within cerebral organoids can inform on the underlying regulatory mechanisms governing human brain development.

 In 2020, researchers described an approach to obtain meaningful scRNA seq and assay for transposase-accessible chromatin using sequencing (ATAC-seq) data from brain organoids.
 The protocol can likely translate to myelin organoids due to the similar biology between cerebral organoids and myelinoids.